“Where I live”

 Leopard tortoises are native to the dry savannahs of central and southern Africa.
 They belong to the family of “land tortoises” known as Testudinae.
 Africa supports more species of land tortoise than anywhere else.

-The Maryland Zoo has three leopard tortoises on exhibit in its African Journey exhibit — two males and one female.
+The Maryland Zoo has leopard tortoises on exhibit in its African Journey portion of the Zoo.

 “How I live there”